Anglo-Soviet invasion of Iran: Invasion of Khuzestan

 The British assembled a naval task force under Commodore Cosmo Graham to seize Bandar Shahpur, Abadan, and Khorramshahr.
 It attacked at dawn on 25 August 1941.

 The naval attack began at 04:10 at Abadan when HMS Shoreham opened fire on the Iranian sloop Palang, sinking it in a single salvo.
-The Abadan Refinery was of vital importance to the British commanders as well as keeping the employees of the Anglo-Iranian Oil Company safe from possible reprisals.
+The Abadan refinery was of vital importance to the British commanders as well as keeping the employees of the Anglo-Iranian Oil Company safe from possible reprisals.
 Khuzestan Province was defended by 27,000 troops from the 1st, 2nd, 6th and 16th infantry divisions, consisting of both light and mechanised infantry.
 All Iranian tanks were deployed in Khuzestan as part of the 1st and 2nd divisions.
-A British naval and paratrooper landing force landed at Abadan, securing the city and the refinery.
 Shoreham remained in the area and provided naval gunfire support.
 The Iranians managed to put up a resistance, and the refinery and the city were captured that afternoon after hand-to-hand combat resulted in the deaths of several British and Indian troops.